yyang/pku-ddns-autoconnect/README.md

 ## Dependencies and Acknowledgements

+### PKU IPGW Client for Linux

+Version: 0.4.1, included in the repo.

-PKU IPGW Client for Linus is open sourced by Chen Xing and Casper Ti.
+PKU IPGW Client for Linux is open sourced by Chen Xing and Casper Ti.
 Vector, and we are using it _as is_.

 Thanks for their efforts.